rajujilla970/static_web_site/README.md

 Username: admin
 Password: prom-operator

-Apply the Prometheus configuration and deployment files: kubectl apply -f prometheus-configmap.yaml kubectl apply -f prometheus-deployment.yaml kubectl expose deployment prometheus --type=LoadBalancer --name=prometheus-service Access the Web Application

 After deployment, you can access the application using the LoadBalancer IP provided by Kubernetes.
-Check the Prometheus dashboard for monitoring.
+Check the Prometheus & grafanna dashboard for monitoring.